flaxandteal/flaxandteal-website/content/pages/team.md

 ### Alana Murphy | Data Analysis

 [Alana](https://www.linkedin.com/in/alana-murphy-4ab8891aa/) works as a data analyst within Flax &amp; Teal, alongside carrying out a lot of our day-to-day duties as a company.
-Alana has a background in social science with quantitative methods and empirical research.
-Alana has worked with SPSS, Stata, HTML and Python.
+Alana has a BSc in social science with quantitative methods and empirical research from Queen's University.
+Alana has worked with SPSS, Stata, HTML and Python toolings.
 She also has experience with UX/UI testing.

 ### Andrea Kyurchiev | Full-Stack Developer